SELF CONFIDENCE IS THE KEY

 - Wipes.
 For hands and nether regions.
 I didn’t bring toilet paper.
-Just used wipes.
+I Just use wipes.
 Pack it out.
 I would recommend non scented ones because if scented ones leak – they do it will spoil all your food.

 - Sunblock.
 It gets sunny up there.
 Depending on how long you go, you might bring one or two small travel-size tubes.

 - Lip Balm.
-I didn’t use mine early enough and had blistered lips at the end.
+Sometimes, I haven’t used mine early enough and have had blistered lips at the end.
 Dumb.

 - Hand sanitizer.
 Necessary for moving from bathroom and water sanitizing to cooking and eating.

 - Moleskin.
 Just in case for blisters or to use as bandages.
 I carry it, but have never used it.
 Lent it to a friend once.

 You’ll have to put your toiletries into your bear canister along with food.
 Make sure that if the toiletries have a strong smell or flavor that they be well isolated because it can mix with your food and that really sucks.
-I had some hand wipes which leaked into everything early in a trip.
+I had some scented hand wipes which leaked into everything early in a trip.
 For 5 days I ate food scented like hand wipes.
 It was revolting, but what can you do – you have to eat the food you brought.
 Do you really want to eat hand wipe-flavored cheese?